rong-jin/HVI-EnKF-inversion/README.md

 - the observable is **time-series back-face deflection**,
 - the inverse method is the **Ensemble Kalman Filter**,
 - **covariance inflation** is used to avoid filter overconfidence, and
-- an optional **parameter rejuvenation** mechanism is provided to recover from extreme prior bias.
+- an optional **parameter-spread recovery mechanism** is available for difficult prior settings.

 Because the EnKF uses only ensemble statistics and does not require tangent or adjoint operators, it is particularly suitable for expensive black-box HVI simulations.